DJHartley/xpwn/README.markdown

 XPwn on Linux would not have been possible without libibooter, which was written by cmw, based on the Linux iPhone recovery driver written by geohot.

-Dripwn was created by Munnerz, specifically for installing iDroid.

 A special shout-out to cmw, who I have been helping with winpwn.
 He's put a lot of hard work into winpwn, and should also be credited with doing some of the initial exploratory work with the undocumented DMG format.